UXARRAY/uxarray/docs/contributing.rst

 making some modifications to this Contributor's Guide requires operating directly on the GitHub repository.

-Contributing to a GitHub repository follows almost the same process used by many open development Python tools maintained on GitHub.
+Contributing to a GitHub repository follows almost the same process by any open development Python project maintained on GitHub.
 However, it can still seem complex and somewhat varied from one project to another.
 As such, we will provide an overview of GitHub here and refer the reader to other more comprehensive resources for detailed information about